GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/magic trees/Thaumcraft/03 - HV Tier.md

 - Void Metal
 - Essentia Reservoir for easier essentia pipe usage
 - Red Heart Canisters
-- Mantle of the Raven
-- Red Heart Canisters
 - Boots of the Traveller with upgraded variants like Nano Boots of the Traveller.
 - Silky Jewel and Ball of Moss
 - Beacon